 LPG is a mixture of propane and butane.
 It is heavier than air and tends to go down.
 So if you have LPG, propane or butane gas source, place MySpool GAS Alert about a foot above ground and a few feet away from the gas source.
 Please refer to the diagram for installation hints

-To test, press the Test button on the Gas Sensor and wait a few seconds.
+To test, press the SELF-TEST on the Gas Alert, wait a few seconds, and press it again.
 You can also use a butane lighter without the flame: hold it under the sensor for a few seconds.
 Once an Alarm sounds, let it run for a a minute and then press the Test button again to stop it.
 You should get an email and a text message within a minute.

 Please remember that the portal limits the number of Gas alerts to one every 5 minutes.
 So you may need to wait for 5 minutes to get a second text message.
 This applies to email and pushbullet notifications as well.

 How to delete and change the WiFi of your Gas Alert?

 If you need to move the Gas Alert to another location or simply need to re-configure it to use another WiFi network, you need to delete the information already stored there.
 To do that, leave it plugged in and remove the screw plate from the back.
 You can then find the MySpool CLEAR hole location as illustrated here:

 Use a toothpick while your device is plugged in, for about 2 seconds.
 You should see a faint blue light behind the back white cover plate.

 Unplug the the Gas Alert from the power outlet.
 After 10 seconds plug it back in.
 You should again see a steady blue light behind the back white cover plate indicating that the device is ready to be configured with a new WiFi network.

 Your device has now been cleared and can be unplugged and moved to another location or re-configured to use another WiFi network.